gnudles/tfann_dart/README.md

 Tiny Fast Artificial Neural Network Library.

-It is based on specially crafted SIMD Matrix library.
+It uses internal tiny SIMD Matrix library.
 It can save network structure to file.
 It can generate pure dart code with no dependencies from a network.